padamthapa/Html5HybridIOS/README.md

 ![Alt text](http://www.padamthapa.com/wp-content/uploads/hybridiosapp.png "tableview")

-There is is a simple implementation of UITableView layout in html.
+This is a simple implementation of UITableView layout in html.
 There are few tricks i learned in css and has been implemented:
 * Single line text
 * Ellipsis(...) for long texts
 * User Selection disabled on link